2–8a Rutland Gate: History

 Since 1982, 2–8a Rutland Gate has been owned by Yunak Corporation, registered in the Dutch Antilles tax haven of Curaçao.
 The house was the London residence of the former Prime Minister of Lebanon and billionaire businessman Rafic Hariri, until his assassination in 2005.
 Following Hariri's death, the house was given as a gift to the then–Crown Prince of Saudi Arabia, Sultan bin Abdulaziz Al Saud (1928–2011), who had business links with Hariri.
 In 2012, 2–8a Rutland Gate was reported to be for sale at an asking price of £300 million, which would have made it the most expensive house in Britain if realized, surpassing the £140 million paid for Park Place in Berkshire by the Russian banker Andrey Borodin.

 The house remained unsold and was later valued at £140 million in early 2015.
 In June 2015, contents from the property were put up for auction in a 1,252 lot sale lasting two days.
 Items for sale included Murano glass chandeliers, gold plated waste paper bins, and 24 marble bathrooms.

 A loan of £55 million to fund the cost of stripping out the property was secured against the house in December 2014, issued by Omni Capital Partners, a financial services company owned by the property developers Christian and Nick Candy.
 After 2–8a Rutland Gate had not sold by July 2015, the Saudi owners of the property were planning to turn the house into luxury apartments.

 In April 2020, Chinese businessman Cheung Chung-kiu bought the property for £210 million, which would make it easily the most expensive house ever sold in the UK.

 In October 2022 The Guardian quoted a Financial Times article which reported that Hui Ka Yan, founder and chair of Evergrande and once China's richest man, was ultimately behind it, and that it has been put up for sale again.

-In February 2023 the house was sold to a low-profile Arabian/Antiguan heir named Mohannad Al Marar as shown on public records for 2-8 RUTLAND GATE LIMITED for over £300M which makes it the most expensive home ever sold in the U.K's history.